La. Guardsman from Honduras shares career highlights

 |0

 This work, La.
-Guardsman from Honduras shares career highlights [Image 2 of 2], by MSgt Toby Valadie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guardsman from Honduras shares career highlights, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT